Gozo

 Action 1.
 Work with Gozo tourism stakeholders under the auspices of the Gozo Regional Development Agency to map the entire set of components characterising and comprising the Gozitan tourism offer.

 Action 2.
-Present the Components Map to the wider Gozo administrative, commercial and voluntary community to
+Present the Components Map to the wider Gozo administrative, commercial and voluntary community to establish tourism’s interest and boundaries for inclusion in discussions and decisions affecting such components.

 GOAL 3